-The OPC SAT working group, consistent with findings by national and international experts, has recommended source reduction of plastics as one of most effective precautionary strategies to reduce and prevent microplastics pollution, given the lack of feasible microplastics cleanup strategies, persistence of microplastics that enter the environment, and the need to prevent the internalization of microplastics by marine organisms.
-This Strategy outlines three approaches to prevent microplastic pollution: (1) product and material bans, (2) financial incentives, and (3) identification of alternate product actions.
+The OPC SAT working group, consistent with findings by national and international experts, has recommended source reduction of plastics as one of the most effective precautionary strategies to reduce and prevent microplastics pollution, given the lack of feasible microplastics cleanup strategies, persistence of microplastics that enter the environment, and the need to prevent the internalization of microplastics by marine organisms.
+This Strategy outlines three approaches to prevent microplastic pollution: (1) product and material regulations, (2) economic strategies, and (3) identifying and advancing product alternatives.

-"The United States should substantially reduce solid waste generation (absolute and per person) to reduce plastic waste in the environment and the environmental, economic, aesthetic, and health coasts of managing waste and litter."
+"The United States should substantially reduce solid waste generati-(absolute and per person) to reduce plastic waste in the environment at the environmental, economic, aesthetic, and health costs of managiwaste and litte

-lational Academies, Reckoning with the U.S. Role in Global Ocean Plastic Waste (2021)
+National Academies, Reckoning with the U.S. Role in Global Ocean Plastic Waste (2021)

-Product & Material Bans.
-Disincentivizing the production, sale, and use of plastic materials provides an opportunity to prevent the proliferation of microplastics in the environment.
-California already has moved aggressively on this front, passing a series of product and material bans and other laws aimed at reducing plastic waste (see box: Examples of Existing California Plastic Waste Reduction Laws).
-This Strategy calls on California to pursue multiple additional product and material bans to further curb the generation of plastic waste, advancing recommendations of the California Ocean Litter Prevention Strategy and Top 10 Recommendations to Address Plastic Pollution in California's Coastal and Marine Ecosystems.
+Product & Material Regulations.
+Disincentivizing the production, sale, and use of plastic materials can prevent the proliferation of microplastics in the environment.
+California already has demonstrated its commitment to reducing plastic waste by enacting a series of product and material prohibitions and other laws aimed at reducing plastic waste (see box: Examples of Existing California Plastic Waste Reduction Laws).
+This Strategy calls on California to pursue additional product and material prohibitions to further curb the generation of plastic waste, advancing recommendations of the California Ocean Litter Prevention Strategy and Top 10 Recommendations to Address Plastic Pollution in California's Coastal and Marine Ecosystems.